IBM/redstone/README.md

 ## rs-crypto CLI tool

-Upon installing the redstone module with pip, it will also install a command-line script under `rs-crypto` that can be used to do this encryption and decryption.
+Upon installing the redstone module with pip, it will also install a command-line script under `rs-crypto` that can be used to encrypt and decrypt.

 The script will read the API key used to interact with KeyProtect from the `IBMCLOUD_API_KEY` environment variable.